kettubot/kettu-docs/Privacy Policy.md

 ### Updates to the policy

-We regularly update this policy as changes are made to Kettu's services.
-We may choose to notify users of updates through announcements in our support server.
+We encourage you to regularly review this Privacy Policy and the associated [Terms of Service](/docs/terms-of-service).
+We will regularly update these resources as changes are made to Kettu's services, and in some cases we may choose to notify users of such updates through announcements in our support server.
+We will always provide a way to access previous revisions of these documents.

-Our documentation is hosted on GitHub, and as such, previous versions of this policy can be found [here](https://github.com/kettubot/kettu-docs/commits/master/Privacy%20Policy.md).

-We encourage you to regularly review this policy.

 ## Other concerns